ToaToes/KotlinEssense/Kotlin OOP.md

 Overload(Compiletime polymorphism): Same function name but different parameters

-5. Abstraction: Hiding the complex reality while exposing only the necessary parts.
+4. Abstraction (high level) : Hiding the complex reality while exposing only the necessary parts.
 It allows a programmer to focus on interactions at a higher level.

+Abstract/Interface class: different from open() class, to implement abstract class, one class has to override all fucntion inside abstract class, without needing to understand the underlying complexity.